-LANSA Composer delivers the power of business process integration technology in a visual environment so designers and business analysts, rather than developers, can rapidly automate and integrate business processes.
-It is a simple and cost-effective way to get business transactions in and out of your ERP system with less human effort.
+LANSA Composer delivers business process integration technology in a visual environment so business analysts, rather than developers, can integrate and automate business processes.
+It is a simple and cost-effective way to get business transactions in and out of your business systems with less human effort.

 What is LANSA Composer?